10 surprising things I learned from the first year of running a business

-Also, personally speaking, I could make all the money in the world but it wouldn’t mean as much to me as feeling healthy and energetic.
-No matter how much some projects pay, if they’re run in a deeply toxic way, they’re not worth the stress.
-Similarly, I’ve done a couple of pro bono projects that have helped me to remember why I started the business in the first place.
+Also, no matter how much some projects pay, if they’re run in a severely toxic way, I’m no longer convinced they’re worth the stress.
+In that same vein, I’ve done a couple of pro bono projects that have helped me to remember why I started the business in the first place.
 As Tim O’Reilly put it: “Money is like gasoline during a road trip.
 You don’t want to run out of gas on your trip, but you’re not doing a tour of gas stations.”

 10. The only person you’re trying to prove something to is yourself.

 I always wanted to write and work with companies I believed in, bring in a decent income and be able to work from anywhere.
 I had disagreements with so many people when I was younger over whether it was too idealistic.
 It’s only with hindsight that I can see how working in other’s startups was the ideal training ground to do exactly this.

 This year, I shared the highs and lows of the business with loved ones who were all supportive.
 But none of it ever matters to anyone else as much as it matters to you.